School of Music

 EMPOWERING & EQUIPPING TO PLAY BY EAR

-Training the student to hear the natural phrasing, dynamics, and shape of the repertoire
+Equipping the student with theory and ear training tools that empower them to play by ear and to hear the natural phrasing, dynamics, and shape of the repertoire

 PERFORMANCE